rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

         will ACCUMULATE the diffence in your account.
 For example, if your buying lot size is 2 and your selling lot size is 1.9, you will ACCUMULATE 0.1 of the asset with each SELL.

+    Long/Short  Trade direction for futures ONLY.
+Not used for SPOT.

+        Long or Short direction for trading.
+You can NOT use both in the same (sub)account, doing so WILL cause losses.

     PAPER